offbyone/ideas/content/pages/azureus-plugin-tutorial.md

 ### Gotchas

 The plugin API for Azureus is not terribly well documented.
 Generally, though, if you stick to public methods of the pluginInterface and classes from the org.gudy.azureus2.plugins package tree, you're probably going to be okay.
 If you get stumped, you can post questions as comments to this page, and I'll try to answer them.
-Also, there's an IRC channel [#azureus](<irc://irc.freenode.net/azureus>) and the sourceforge plugin developer [forum]([http://sourceforge.net/forum/forum.php?forum_id=377614](http://sourceforge.net/forum/forum.php?forum_id=377614)) to try.
+Also, there's an IRC channel <a href="irc://irc.freenode.net/azureus">#azureus</a> and the sourceforge plugin developer [forum](http://sourceforge.net/forum/forum.php?forum_id=377614) to try.
 Hopefully this helps!